 All settings with the word validate, check and protection in it, is set to disabled (0) because we don’t want to add extra security and thus cycles but we want maximum performance.

-The opcache.save_comments=0 does exactly what you think it does, it removes all comments in your PHP code.
-Thus your opcodes require less memory.
+opcache.save_comments=0 does exactly what you think it does, it removes all comments from OPCodes, so they require less memory.
 One important note is that this will also remove any PHP Annotations you have in your PHP classes such as Doctrine or Symfony annotations, which can get you into trouble later on.
 But since we are in a WordPress context where it is very very unlikely that annotations are used, you can set this to 0 without having any fear.

 And if you happen to use PHP Annotations (which you shouldn’t) you can prevent possible problems by running required code compilation in your build process.
 Alternatively you can switch to a different way of marking up Doctrine Models with an XML format for example.